 Donald Trump Jr. is Executive Vice President of Development & Acquisitions of the Trump Organization and a longtime hunter with a passion for bowhunting white-tailed deer.
-He is a boardroom advisor on the wildly successful television show, The Celebrity Apprentice, and also is a board member of Operation Smile, which provides free surgeries to repair cleft lip, cleft palate and other facial deformities for children around the globe.
+He is a boardroom advisor on the wildly successful television show, The Celebrity Apprentice.

-Among the most recent high-profile openings Trump supervised was the grand Trump International Golf Links in Aberdeen, Scotland.
-He is the son of famed developer and investor Donald Trump and has a brother, Eric, and sister, Ivanka.
-Trump is married with three children and a fourth on the way.
-He took some time earlier this year to visit with Deer & Deer Hunting managing editor Alan Clemons:
+Among the most high-profile openings Trump supervised was the grand Trump International Golf Links in Aberdeen, Scotland.
+He is the son of famed developer and investor Donald Trump, a leading Republican candidate for the 2016 presidential primary election, and has a brother, Eric, and sister, Ivanka.
+Trump is married and has four children.

 Thanks for taking time from your busy schedule.
 How did you get started hunting and involved in the outdoors?

 From the time I was about 3 years old I’d spend four to six weeks with our grandfather in the Czech Republic out in the woods at his cabin.
 He got us started in all that.
 He passed away when I was young but he instilled a real and great love of the outdoors in me.
 When I was younger I read every book imaginable.
 Over in Czech Republic hunting was more of an elitist sport, but shooting airguns and spending time in woods is what got me started.
 I still read a lot and catch some of the outdoors television shows when I can.